FaezeGhorbanpour/FaezeGhorbanpour.github.io/_news/woah2025_paper.md

 related_posts: false
 ---

-🎉Our paper **"Can Prompting LLMs Unlock Hate Speech Detection across Languages?
+🎉 Our paper **"Can Prompting LLMs Unlock Hate Speech Detection across Languages?
 A Zero-shot and Few-shot Study"** has been accepted to WOAH at **ACL 2025**! 🥳